OpenCyphal-Garage/ocvsmd/README.md

 ### vscode

-Using vscode, relaunch this workspace using the appropriate devcontainer proviced.
+Using vscode, relaunch this workspace using the appropriate devcontainer provided.
 Once running in the toolshed container build, using cmake, and then do "Tasks: Run Task -> Create OCVSMD Terminals".
 This will launch four terminals all running in the container:

 - **Daemon** – Creates symbolic links to the build artifacts under the appropriate places in /etc, then starts the daemon, then tails the daemon logs.
 - **Yakut** – Starts a Yakut UDP monitoring session.